Comcast posts in-line results as Internet, NBC Universal units grow

-NEW YORK (Reuters) - Comcast Corp, the largest U.S. cable operator, posted in-line second-quarter results, as its high-speed Internet and NBC Universal businesses grew amid a drop in pay-TV subscriber departures.
+NEW YORK, July 23 (Reuters) - Comcast Corp, the largest U.S. cable operator, posted in-line second-quarter results, as its high-speed Internet and NBC Universal businesses grew amid a drop in pay-TV subscriber departures.

 Comcast, also the No.1 U.S. high-speed Internet provider, said on Thursday total revenue rose 11.3 percent to $18.74 billion in the second quarter ended June 30.
 Analysts on average had forecast revenue of $18.14 billion, according to Thomson Reuters I/B/E/S.